 Online bachelor’s degrees

-Both the University of Maine at Fort Kent and UM’s Augusta campus offer bachelor’s degrees in cybersecurity via online formats.
+The University of Maine at Augusta UM’s Augusta campus offer bachelor’s degrees in cybersecurity via online formats.
 These follow similar curriculums as the on-campus offerings above but enable students to complete their education on a more flexible timescale.

 Campus-based cybersecurity certificate programs in Maine

 Cybersecurity certificates are a good choice for people that aren’t fully committed to the field as a primary profession or for those that want to increase their skill set to pursue a job related to cybersecurity, like an IT administrator.

 Maine has several cybersecurity certificates.
 UMA has a certificate in cybersecurity, a certificate in cyber forensics, and a graduate certificate in cybersecurity.

 UMFK has a certificate in information security.
 UMPI has submitted a package for offering a certificate in cybersecurity.